tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/Demo 使用/GME 房间管理功能接_intl_en.md

 ## Playback Management APIs

-The playback management APIs are used to manage **speaker**, **audio downstreaming** and **playback device** separately.
-Managing speaker actually includes managing both the latter two.
-The APIs are designed so to avoid problems where background music may stop playing due to the otherwise unified management of both capture and playback devices.
+The playback management APIs are used to manage the **speaker**, **audio downstreaming** and **playback device** separately.
+Managing the speaker is equivalent to managing both the audio downstreaming and playback device.
+The APIs are designed to avoid problems where the background music may stop playing due to the otherwise unified management of both the capture and playback devices.

 ### Speaker management

-This API (EnableSpeaker) is used to enable/disable speaker for a user to hear the sound in a chat room.
+This API (EnableSpeaker) is used to enable/disable the speaker for a user to hear the sound in a chat room.
-Calling `EnableSpeaker` is actually calling both `EnableAudioRecv` and `EnableAudioPlayDevice`.
+Calling `EnableSpeaker` is equivalent to calling both `EnableAudioRecv` and `EnableAudioPlayDevice`.

 #### Function prototype